Formality of a higher-codimensional Swiss-Cheese operad: Graph complexes

 \begin{lemma} The morphism $\omega'$ vanishes on graphs with loops or double edges. \end{lemma} \begin{proof} This follows from simple dimension arguments, cf.~\cite[Section~9.3]{LambrechtsVolic2014}. \end{proof}

-\begin{lemma}[{Cf.~\cite[Lemma~9.3.9]{LambrechtsVolic2014}}] The morphism $\omega$ vanishes on graphs containing univalent aerial internal vertices, or univalent terrestrial internal vertices connected to another terrestrial vertex. \end{lemma} \begin{proof} The lemma is trivial if the graph has no external aerial vertices and has at most one external terrestrial vertex, i.e.\ if $\#U + 2 \#V \le 1$ (see the definition of $\omega$ in Lemma~\ref{lem:def-omega}), so let us assume that we are not in this case.
+\begin{lemma}[{Cf.~\cite[Lemma~9.3.9]{LambrechtsVolic2014}}] The morphism $\omega$ vanishes on graphs containing univalent aerial internal vertices, or univalent terrestrial internal vertices connected to another terrestrial vertex. \end{lemma} \begin{proof} The lemma is trivial if $\#U + 2 \#V \le 1$ (see Lemma~\ref{lem:def-omega}), so let us assume that we are not in this case.